-CULA116W Food Service Sanitation 3-0
+CULA12OW : Food Service Sanitation

-Food Service Sanitation focuses on all related areas of food sanitation.
-It covers hygiene, poisons, and food-borne illnesses, and requires a comprehensive understanding of microbiology, life cycles, and proper control of rodents and insects.
-(Co-requisites: CULA111W, 112W, 114W or POI)
+Food Service Sanitation focuses on all related areas of food safety and sanitation: i.e., poisons, hygiene, life cycles, and food-borne illnesses.
+It provides a comprehensive understanding of microbiology and covers the proper control of rodents and insects.
+Students take the NRA ServSafe Food Protection Manager Certification Exam prior to the completion of this course.